Dev-JF/Shopping-bot/README.md

+Note: the version of chrome and the version of chrome driver have to match or chrome driver doesnt work.

 # Shopping-bot
 This bot is so you can beat the scalpers and use a bot to buy items that are usually scalped